Gallardo994/LaptopToolBox/docs/README.md

 The code is currently "in progress", meaning that most parts still require rework and lots of features are non-functional.

+## How can I help?
+- Improve UI
+- Implement new features
+- Localize
+- Anything you want to improve the project!

 ## Why?

 The original upstream refuses to accept any PRs without giving any explanations.